Imperial Tobacco dominated the British tobacco trade throughout the twentieth century.

 Imperial Tobacco estimated it had “rather over 50 percent” of the British tobacco market by 1904.

-By 1920 Imperial Tobacco had 72.5 percent of the British tobacco market, including 91 percent of all cigarette sales.
+Imperial Tobacco held 87.5 percent of the British tobacco market in 1913.
+This share had declined to 72.5 percent by 1920, but included 91 percent of all cigarette sales.

 By the late 1920s Imperial Tobacco had seen its virtual monopoly on cigarettes corroded by the re-emergence of competitors such as Carreras, Gallaher and Godfrey Phillips.

 Imperial Tobacco employed 40,000 people across 27 factories by 1933.